What Makes a Good Physics Model

 Modeling of devices such as lasers and amplifiers can be a very useful thing to do, but it can also be a waste of time.
 One of the aspects determining in which category a model falls he's how well the model is made.
 However, it is not always obvious what makes a good model.

-I always warmly recommend to think about the model's application first.
+I always warmly recommend thinking about the model's application first.
 Before investing any time into setting up a model, one should always think about what kind of questions should be answered.
 After all, it is hard to efficiently produce answers if there are no good questions to begin with.
 A good model is then one which is most suitable for answering the questions of interest.
-Some examples for such questions are:
+Some examples of such questions are:

 - What performance can I expect from a certain laser design?